StackExchange/stack-blog/README.md

 **Drafts**

 You can always set your posts as drafts.
 You can do this by adding the line `draft: true` into the metadata of your post.
-Putting your post into draft mode means it won't show up anywhere that blog posts are listed, but you can still see the post at its individual URL.
+Putting your post into draft mode means it won't show up anywhere that blog posts are listed, but you can still see the post at its individual URL, and it will still be visible on [dev.blog](http://dev.blog.stackexchange.com/) and on GitHub.

 **Adding tags**